Power Generation Systems Information

 Power generation systems are power generators and related systems that are used in power plants or large-scale power generation facilities.
 Both turnkey systems and modular equipment are available.

+Natural gas power generation systems may provide combined heat and power (CHP), spinning reserve, grid support, and load firming or load balancing.
+CHP systems use cogeneration to produce both electric power and usable heat.
+Spinning reserve refers to the backup capacity in a power generation system that can be used to provide electricity to a transmission system or grid in the event of a power outage.
+Grid support refers to interconnection technologies, which allow distributed power systems to sell electricity back to utilities on a regular basis.
 Typically, load firming or load balancing is used with variable power sources such as wind.
 Natural gas power generation systems offer excellent heat rates over a wide operating range, and are designed to meet strict emissions requirements.
 Oil-fueled power generation systems burn liquid fuels, distillate fuel oil, crude oil, or heavy fuel oil.
 By contrast, biofuel power generation systems burn vegetable oils and animal fats.
 There are two types of liquid fuels derived from pure petroleum: distilled fuels and residual fuels.
 Distilled fuels are drawn off from the sides or overheads of distillation columns in oil refineries.
 Residual fuels are the products remaining at the bottoms of these distillation columns.
 There are also two main types of biofuels: ethanol and biodiesel.
 Ethanol is made by fermenting sugars into alcohol.
 Biodiesel is made by separating glycerin from animal and vegetable oils to create methyl esters.
 Power generation systems that use biofuels may help reduce emissions of so-called greenhouse gases.